Our Most Popular Ayurveda Resorts with Weight Loss Treatments

 As a key part of Ayurveda, yoga is a relaxing and strengthening activity will restore your body’s true potential for physical fitness.
-An example of one of the daily yoga routines your Ayurveda program might include is called Sun Salutations, or "Surya Namaskar".
+An example of one of the daily yoga routines your Ayurveda weight loss treatment might include is called Sun Salutations, or "Surya Namaskar".

 Depending on levels of ability, you can start with just one Sun Salutation flow and gradually increase to around 10-12 per day, roughly 20 minutes.
 This activity is best learnt through images or visual instruction, but to give you an idea, here is a brief description of the movements:

 - Stand tall with your hands pressed together in front of your chest, as if you were praying.
 Face towards the rising sun and relax your breathing.

 - Stretch your arms up and over your head, with a slight bend backwards, as if you were welcoming the sun.

 - Then slowly fold forwards and reach your hands to the ground, touching your toes if you can.